AaltoSciComp/scicomp-docs/index.rst

 Aalto Scientific Computing
 ==========================

-This site contains documentation about scientific and data-intensive computing at Aalto and beyond.
+This site contains documentation about scientific and data-intensive computing at Aalto University and beyond.
 It is targeted towards Aalto researchers, but has some useful information for everyone.
-The data management section is useful even to non-computational researchers.

-:doc:`Aalto Scientific Computing
-</about/index>` (ASC) maintains these pages with the :doc:`help of the Aalto community <README>`.
-[`Mastodon <https://fosstodon.org/@SciCompAalto>`__, `Twitter <https://twitter.com/SciCompAalto>`__]  We consist of Science-IT (HPC, the Triton cluster), certain department ITs, and other friends.  :doc:`You can join us </about/join>`.

 .. toctree::
    :maxdepth: 1